Avner Yashar: Views

 Yashar is a supporter of densification, characterized by building more skyscrapers and mixed-use projects.
 He is perceived as a leader in shaping the landscape of high-rise towers of Tel Aviv.

 In 2014, Yashar taught at the Tel Aviv University's School of Architecture.
 That year, he published a study examining the urban connectivity of Tel Aviv.
 He proposed building main arteries throughout the city and more bridges over the Ayalon highway to further connect the separated eastern and western sections of the city.

 In keeping with his architectural ideology of urban mixed-use development, he designed: Rothschild 1 Tower, Da Vinci Towers, and Sumile Towers in Tel Aviv, W Tower, W Prime and ROM in the Tzameret Park neighborhood, as well as the Diamond Exchange District Towers in the city of Ramat Gan, which will be the largest office complex in Israel and will include a 77, 88 and 120 story Towers.
 The 120 story tower, which will rise half a kilometer, will be the tallest skyscraper in Israel, and amongst the tallest in the world.
 In addition, Avner designed a large number of residential and mixed-use complexes, including: The Wholesale Market complex (Gindi TLV) which is the largest residential complex in Tel Aviv, Bezalel Market complex and the Aliya Market complex (Florentine Village) in Tel Aviv.
 Yashar also developed a mixed-use master plan for the Yoseftal Intersection area in Holon and a large residential plan at the corner of Dafna and Arlozorov streets in Tel Aviv.

 In 2017, a lecture he gave at the Bezalel Academy of Arts and Design, "Residential towers as a way out of a crisis," was included in the book "Dreaming of a home - The ongoing housing crisis and high-rise construction in Israel" edited by Joshua Guttman and published by Resling Publishers.

 Personal life

 In 1983, Yashar married Michal Bahir and they have three children: Tut, Tara and Thai.
 They divorced in 1998.

 In 2010, he married Ronit Elkabetz, actress and director, and in 2012 she gave birth to Shalimar and Omri.
-In 2016, Avner Yashar was widowed after Ronit's long battle with lung cancer.
+In 2016, Avner Yashar was widowed after Ronit's death following a long illness with lung cancer.

 In 2020, Avner married Architect Adi Iny Yashar.
 In 2021 she gave birth to Raphael Aharon, and in 2023 to their second son, Uri.
 The couple lives in Tel Aviv.

 Avner has lived in Tel Aviv all his life.